aimms/how-to/Articles/564/564-LocationIQ.rst

     Rate limits often depend on your license.

 This how-to article discusses modeling approaches for each of the above.
 Before going into the details of the above, we present an API to serve as the background of this article.

+Please use the following project to follow this article:

+    :download:`AIMMS 4.90 project download <model/LocationIQOpenAPIClient.zip>`

 The Story